- How can I satisfy the Written Work Requirement ("WWR") at HLS?

 Yes, but ordinarily, a paper supervised by a visiting faculty member should be completed within the term of the visit or within an agreed-upon reasonably short time thereafter.
 You should contact the Vice Dean for Academics if you would like to have a visiting faculty member supervise outside the term of his or her HLS appointment.

 - How long do Option 1 papers have to be?

-There is no exact page length for an Option 1 paper because the requirement that the project be “substantial” pertains to the work involved, not the pages.
-The substantial work involved in these papers typically produces a final product of 30-60 pages for a two-credit effort, and 100-200 pages for a three-credit effort.
+The substantial work involved in these papers typically produces a final product of 15-30 pages for a one-credit effort, 30-60 pages for a two-credit effort, and 100-200 pages for a three-credit effort.
 However, an empirical project could involve designing, administering, and analyzing a survey or assembling and analyzing a data set and yet produce findings that can be summarized in relatively few pages while an historical or doctrinal analysis might require many more pages to present the work.
 You should consult with your faculty supervisor to determine how many credits your project will receive.